Javontae Starks

 Javontae Starks (born March 18, 1989) is an American professional boxer from Minneapolis, Minnesota.

 Personal life

 Starks has received much attention for his comeback from a serious injury.
 In August 2007 Starks was shot in the leg in his hometown of Minneapolis, and the bullet nicked a major artery.
 For a time it was uncertain whether he would survive the injury, but having done so Starks has recuperated and returned to competition.

-Amateur Boxing Career
+Amateur boxing career

 Starks competed as an amateur boxer from 2001 until 2009.
 Starks represented Circle of Discipline boxing club in Minneapolis.
 He won his first major championships in 2003, and completed his amateur career having won the following regional and national championships: